 We’d like to assume you’re a burgeoning entrepreneur based in Singapore.
 You recently launched your business or have been struggling with it for quite a while and now you’ve decided to set up an online portal to boost up sales or just to propel your business to the next level.
 That’s your digital storefront – or an online extension for your brick and mortar business, if any.

 There are numerous variations for this assumption.
-But the point is, you have a stunning website that you want to drive new business.
+But the point is, you have a stunning website design that you want to drive new business.
 So how do you go about driving virtual visits first – the people with the intention to buy what you’re offering on site?

 What should you be doing to draw them in?